-ALTERNATIVE NO. 1

-Replace-in-kind on alignment

-- Replacement of existing bridge with concrete arch spans. - Widening of bridge would have minor impacts to side slopes (varies by options of temporary bridge offset alignment). - Option 1 and 3 remove the existing pedestrian bridge.
-Option 2 retains existing pedestrian bridge.
+ALTERNATIVE NO. 1 Replace-in-kind on alignment PERFORMANCE MEASURES Attributes and Rating Rationale Aesthetics Replacement of existing bridge with concrete arch spans.
+Widening of bridge would have minor impacts to side slopes (varies by options of tem bridge offset alignment).
+Option 1 and 3 remove the existing pedestrian bridge.
+Option 2 retains existing pedes bridge.
 Preference is to remove existing pedestrian bridge and accommodate pedestrian access on new bridge.

-- Replaces existing bridge with new concrete arch span bridge. - Open spandrel option would facilitate access for inspections.

-- Option 1 and 3 eliminate pedestrian access during construction.
-Option 2 maintains pedestrian access. - Concrete arch extends construction time resulting in extended time of impacts. - Temporary bridge requires footings in the channels. - Larger overall footprint for temporary bridge construction and multiple impacts to channel. - Increased amount of falsework in the channel to support concrete arch construction increases river traffic impacts and environmental footprint. - Provides two lanes for traffic during construction (depending upon width of temporary bridge option).

-- Replaces existing historic bridges with new bridges, but attempts to match current type. - Temporary bridge foundations may impact natural habitat (varies by options of temporary bridge offset alignment). - Temporary bridge would require minor impacts to side slopes (varies by options of temporary offset). - Ground disturbance for temporary bridge may impact unknown archeological sites (varies by options of temporary bridge offset alignment).
+Maintainability Replaces existing bridge with new concrete arch span bridge.
+Open spandrel option would facilitate access for inspections.
+Construction Impacts Option 1 and 3 eliminate pedestrian access during construction.
+Option 2 maintains pedestrian access. edestrian Concrete arch extends construction time resulting in extended time of impacts.
+Temporary bridge requires footings in the channels.
+Larger overall footprint for temporary bridge construction and multiple impacts to chan Increased amount of falsework in the channel to support concrete arch construction in river traffic impacts and environmental footprint.
+Provides two lanes for traffic during construction (depending upon width of temporary option). bridge Environmental Impacts Replaces existing historic bridges with new bridges, but attempts to match current type Temporary bridge foundations may impact natural habitat (varies by options of tempor bridge offset alignment).
+Temporary bridge would require minor impacts to side slopes (varies by options of ten offset).
+Ground disturbance for temporary bridge may impact unknown archeological sites (va options of temporary bridge offset alignment). ries by